LXYan2333/Fabric-Bedrock-Miner/README.md

 Right click bedrock **with empty hands** to switch on/off.

 While the mod is on, left click bedrock to 'mine' it.

+If my mod saves you tons of time, please considering leave me a Star.

 # Compile
 checkout to the corresponding minecraft version and compile (follow the fabric wiki).